darizae/ANIMAL-SPOT-alpaca/docs/PIPELINE.md

 ### 3) Git user (in this HPC env)

+If you don't have a Git account, see ... to create one.
+After that, on the HPC terminal:

 ```bash
 git config --global user.name "Your Git User"
 git config --global user.email "your_git_user_email@stud.uni-goettingen.de"